We love French Guiana!

 - Simply look around when driving in the country.
 Chances are good you will spot a sloth crossing the road.

-- Walking the trails as described in Guide Guyane by Philippe Boré (see above), especially to see butterflies, frogs (among which the poison dart frog) and all kinds of monkeys.
+- Walking the trails as described in Guide Guyane by Philippe Boré, especially to see butterflies, frogs (among which the poison dart frog) and all kinds of monkeys.

 - Taking a boat trip to Kaw when interested in spotting a black cayman and waterfowl.
 There are day trips as well as multiple day trips with an overnight stay in the wetland. (email@example.com).

 Okay, sea turtles are wildlife too, but this topic deserves a separate section because it’s so incredibly beautiful and so accessible.
-Of the five top travel destinations mentioned here, this is our number 1.
-We camped here for weeks on end and met up with Jean-Yves research team of CNRS who studied leatherbacks on this beach for eight years.
+Of the five top travel destinations mentioned here, this is our #1.
+We camped here for weeks on end.

 There are three kinds of sea turtles here: the leatherback, green turtle, and the olive ridley turtle.
 The best chance of spotting them is at night, around high tide although the leatherback often frequents the beach during the day as well.